apiaryio/dredd/docs/usage-cli.md

 Determines whether request/response details are included in passing tests.

 ### --dry-run, -y
-Do not run any real HTTP transaction, only parse blueprint and compile transactions.
+Do not run any real HTTP transaction, only parse API description document and compile transactions.

 ### --header, -h
 Extra header to include in every request.
 This option can be used multiple times to add multiple headers.